 It is not necessarily sad that we suffer, that we experience pain, disease or death, which are part of life.
 The real sadness is that we have lost consciousness of our true nature in which we can find enduring peace even in the midst of pain, misfortune or iniquity.

-This loss of true awareness is the real cause of emotional suffering, which in turn makes physical suffering hard to endure.
-Nor is it necessarily good that we experience happiness, health and longevity.
-These may only afford us a greater bondage to the outer world if we don’t use them for some higher purpose.
+This loss of true awareness is the real cause of emotional suffering, which in turn makes physical suffering harder to endure.
+Nor is it necessarily good that we experience happiness, health and longevity – getting what we want along with all the abundance of the material world.
+These may only afford us a greater bondage to the outer world if we don’t use them for a higher purpose of spiritual practice.

-Our human creaturely drama is no more real than any other drama or show.
-Our personal identities are little more than masks from the standpoint of eternity.
-Our joys and sorrows are not different from those of dream creatures.
+Our human creaturely drama is ultimately no more real than any other drama or show.
+Our personal identities are masks from the standpoint of eternity.
+Our joys and sorrows are not ultimately different from those of dream creatures.
 We must recognize our insignificance and no longer be taken in by appearances.
-Our joy and sorrow are equally transient and unreal, part of the dance of time.
-It is the separate self, caught in its self-projected drama of gain and loss, from which we need release.
+Our joy and sorrow are transient and unreal, part of the vast dance of time.
+It is the separate self or ego, caught in its self-projected drama of gain and loss, from which we need release.

 Our great collective dramas—our social and technological changes, wars, revolutions, great social progress or religious revivals—are also not real in any ultimate sense, though they may have strong karmic energies.
 Groups of people, like individuals, come and go in the nature of creation like waves on the sea.
 Each one of us is but a wave, yet each one of us contains the entire ocean as our support.
 Yet that ocean has no name or form.

 Suffering contains an energy to awaken us to our higher truth, to get us to question who we really are – what is our eternal identity in this transient world?
 Suffering can connect us to a special purifying form of Agni or the yogic fire, the Agni Pavaka of the vedas.